Frontline social partners

 • Te Kōti o Timatanga Hou – The Court of New Beginnings

 Te Kōti o Timatanga Hou is a Ministry of Justice role administered by the Salvation Army, working alongside recidivist offenders in the Auckland CBD area who are homeless.
 Street whanau often present to Te Kōti o Timatanga Hou offices with no possessions other than the clothes they have been wearing for weeks.
-Being able to access clean, new clothing for court enables their whanau to convey respect for themselves and the court.

 • Grace Foundation, Te Whare Ahuru Atawhai